 When you write a protocol, keep an electronic copy, clean (all changes accepted, all comments deleted).
 Modify this copy when making changes.

-As you are writing the protocol, remove all instructions in italics so that they are not contained in the final version of your protocol.

 Depending on the nature of your study, some sections may not be applicable to your research.
 If so mark as “N/A.” Do not delete the section numbers.